Meet the team...

 The £2.6m, five year Quantock Landscape Partnership Scheme (QLPS) started in spring 2020.
 The Manager has overall responsibility for seeing that all the different projects are delivered and targets met, keeping the budget on track, and liaising with the National Lottery Heritage Fund and other funders.
 The manager reports to a governing Partnership Board.
 For more details see:

-The Manager will head up a 4 person team of specialist QLPS officers, but recruitment of the rest of the team is on hold for now because of the Coronavirus.
+The Manager will head up a 4 person team of specialist QLPS officers.